Back to Earth (Cat Stevens album): Background

-On 8 December 1977 Stevens was awarded the "Sun Peace Award" by the Symphony for the United Nations in New York City.
-On 23 December 1977 Stevens entered the Regent's Park Mosque in London and formally embraced Islam.
+On 8 December 1977, Stevens was awarded the "Sun Peace Award" by the Symphony for the United Nations in New York City.
+On 23 December 1977, he entered the Regent's Park Mosque in London and formally embraced Islam.

+After converting to Islam, he informed the chief Imam at the Regent's Park Mosque of his career in music.
+He encouraged Stevens to continue, however Stevens realized that "apart from the creative side, there were many other aspects about the music industry which infringed negatively on the Islamic way of life", resulting in him giving up music.
+He sold almost all of his musical gear to Bonham's auction house in 1981.
+He told a Islamic magazine in 1980, "I have suspended my activities in music for fear that they may divert me from the true path, but I will not be dogmatic in saying that I will never make music again.
+You can’t say that without adding, ‘Insha Allah’ (if God Wishes)."
+Years later, he stated: "This issue of music in Islam is not as cut and dried as I was led to believe.
+I relied on heresy, that was perhaps my mistake."
+He returned to pop music in the 2000s, nearly three decades later.

-On 4 July 1978, Steven Georgiou changed his name to Yusuf Islam.
-Although he wanted to retire from popular music after his religious conversion, Islam owed his record company Island/A&M one more "Cat Stevens" album under his recording contract.
+On 4 July 1978, Steven Georgiou changed his name to Yusuf Islam but he still owed his record company Island/A&M one more "Cat Stevens" album under his recording contract.

-Yusuf recorded this album in November 1978, re-uniting with his producer from the early 1970s, Paul Samwell-Smith, and arranger Del Newman, which includes his guitarist, Alun Davies, also his drummer Gerry Conway, neither of whom had appeared on Stevens' previous 1977 album "Izitso".
-Alun co–wrote two new songs.
+Yusuf recorded this album with his producer from the early 1970s, Paul Samwell-Smith, his keyboardist multi-instrumentalist, Jean Alain Roussel and arranger Del Newman, which includes his guitarist, Alun Davies, also his drummer Gerry Conway, neither of whom had appeared on Stevens' previous 1977 album Izitso.
+Alun co-wrote two new songs.
 The old team had now come back together to complete the final record.
-Recorded in several places including Sweet Silence Studios in Copenhagen, Long View Farm in Massachusetts, Advision Studios in London, and CBS in New York City, the album was completed at Le Studio in Quebec.
+The album was recorded at several locations, including Sweet Silence Studios in Copenhagen, Long View Farm in Massachusetts, Advision Studios in London, and CBS in New York City; it was completed at Le Studio in Quebec.